osch/lua-mtint/README.md

 local _, err = thread:join()
 assert(err:match(mtint.error.interrupted))
 ```

+The `sleep(0)` is necessary for LuaJIT because otherwise the infinite loop would
+be compiled by the JIT to pure machine code that does not consider the lua debug
+hook which is needed for interrupting.

 In the second example a coroutine is interrupted while it runs concurrently in
 another thread.
 This example does only work with Lua 5.2 & 5.3 (interrupting